randomnewb/rpg_test/README.md

     - Add more content to the few existing systems (more types of entities, zones, etc.)
     - Add a player profile (choose from some set avatars as your display image, add a bit about yourself)
     - Add a way to see other players who are online or visit other player's profiles and see their stats

+## Working on

+    [x] Player now has stats_id tied to their user.id [ ] Show the player's health to them (on Zone and during Interaction) [ ] Show the player's stats to them (on a Character Component)

+    [ ] Integrate player taking damage from enemies
+    [ ] Player's health changes when taking damage from enemies [ ] When player's health is equal to or below 0, reset them back to the Zone view

+    -   Potential Issues/Solutions
+    -   How do we ensure that the player information is updated in line with the entity data?
+    -   Making sure that there is a screen of information shown when the player completes an encounter or has failed an encounter
+    -   Integrate player state ('success', 'failed', 'exhausted', etc.)